-For data that will be made available to all partners such as shared protocols, analyzed RPPA data and systems-based network analyses, data will ultimately be housed at RCSI.
-Data will be preserved locally and backed up through the RCSI IT Department every four weeks.
+For data that will be made available to all partners such as shared protocols, analysed RPPA data and systems-based network analyses, data will be housed locally and at RCSI, and ultimately deposited in a suitable repository.
+Data will be preserved and backed up locally by consortium partners as data is generated.
 The ownership of uploaded data and models will remain with the groups that produced them.
 Standard Operating Procedures (SOPs) for analytical procedures will also be stored and linked to the data.
 Sharing of data generated during the project for the scientific community will use the following community data and tool repositories that ensure long term preservation of data: